johnnyboygomez/horseshowfinder/README.md

     "EQUESTRAN FARM, VAUDREIL, QC": "EQUESTRAN FARM, Vaudreuil, QC", "WESLEY CLOVER PARKS , ON": "WESLEY CLOVER PARKS, Ottawa, ON",
 ```
 2. Because we only have the city and province without street locations, Nominatim provides the downtown crossroads as the coordinates.
 For example Wesley Clover Parks is shown in downtown Ottawa.
 It is actually 26 km west of there!
 My solution was to get each venue's coordinates on google maps and then update `geocode_cache.json` by hand.
-This only needs to be done once per venuse, even it the venue has many shows.
+This only needs to be done once per venues, even it the venue has many shows.
 So what's the point in using a geocoded service if it all has to be changed?
 It actually is helpful for a few reasons.
-First it allows the program to run and be debugged and tweaked knowing that the locations are  close to accurate coompared to the size ot the country.
+First it allows the program to run and be debugged and tweaked knowing that the locations are  close to accurate compared to the size ot the country.
 Also, geocode_cache.json is a nice neat file to open and simply change long and lat, and nothing else.

 ## Frontend ##